What Does Schizoid Personality Disorder Look Like?

 Both ASD and ScPD can contribute to people avoiding social interactions, but the reasons behind this avoidance tend to be different.
 In a 2021 study of 72 people on the autism spectrum, researchers noted that those with ASD tend to naturally have more trouble with socializing.
 On the other hand, those with ScPD are often able to socialize, but lack the motivation to do so.

 Avoidant personality disorder: Avoidant personality disorder is another disorder that can affect social relationships.
-It often develops at a young age, and it may cause symptoms like:
+This disorder often develops at a young age and may cause symptoms like:

 • Avoidance of social interactions